BMW Turbo

+The BMW E25 Turbo is a concept sports car built by BMW to celebrate the 1972 Summer Olympics in Munich.

+Overview

-The BMW E25 Turbo concept sports car was built by BMW as a celebration for the 1972 Summer Olympics in Munich.
-It was designed by Paul Bracq, with gullwing doors and was based on a modified 2002 chassis with a mid-mounted engine.
-The Turbo featured a 276-hp turbocharged version of the engine from the BMW 2002, foam-filled front and rear sections to absorb impact, side impact beams, a braking distance monitor utilizing radar, and a futuristic cockpit.
+The E25 Turbo was designed by Paul Bracq, with gullwing doors, and was based on a modified 2002 chassis with a mid-mounted engine.
+The Turbo featured a 276-hp turbocharged version of the engine from the BMW 2002, foam-filled front and rear sections to absorb impact, side impact beams, a braking distance monitor utilizing radar, and a futuristic interior.
 The car developed 206 kW at 7100 rpm and could reach 100 km/h from a standstill in 6.6 seconds.
 The top speed was limited to 250 km/h.

 Only two were ever built.
-BMW later used the Turbo's design themes on the M1, the 8 Series, the Z1 and the 2008 M1 Homage Concept.
-The BMW E-25 is however most similar to the BMW M1.
+BMW later used the Turbo's design themes on the M1, the 8 Series, the Z1 and, later, the 2008 M1 Homage Concept.
+The BMW E-25 is, however, most similar to the BMW M1.